-Clostridium perfringens is a Gram-positive, anaerobic bacterium that is extremely resistant to environmental influences and can survive in soil, feed, and litter for several years and even reproduce.
+Clostridium perfringens is a gram-positive, anaerobic bacterium that is extremely resistant to environmental influences and can survive in soil, feed, and litter for several years and even reproduce.
 Clostridium perfringens causes necrotic enteritis mainly in 2-16 weeks old chickens and turkeys, being more critical in 3-6 weeks old chicks.

 There is a clinical and a subclinical form of necrotic enteritis.
 The clinical form can be detected very well due to clear symptoms and mortality rates up to 50%.
-The subclinical form, while harder to detect, also raises production costs due to a significant decrease in performance.
+The subclinical form, not well detectable, also raises high costs due to a significant decrease in performance.
 The best prophylaxis against clostridia is the maintenance of gut health, including feed hygiene.